webinar recap: spotlight on sanctions

 - Consolidated data

-Ultimately, what this means for businesses is that, when utilised in the correct way, regulatory technology enhances protection from regulatory risk, something that is particularly important given the ever-changing sanctions regime that we’re seeing, as well as the heightened spotlight on compliance in this field.
+Ultimately, what this means for businesses is that, when utilized in the correct way, regulatory technology enhances protection from regulatory risk, something that is particularly important given the ever-changing sanctions regime that we’re seeing, as well as the heightened spotlight on compliance in this field.

 Access the full on-demand webinar here to learn more about sanctions compliance.